rajatgirotra/study/README.md

 # study
-My study and notes over years.
+My study and notes over the years